+SUNSCREEN.
 LIP BALM, A HAT & SUNGLASSES.

 Remember, you may be a mile or more closer to the sun, and much of Colorado gets 300 days of sunshine every year.

-HIKING BOOTS OR
+HIKING BOOTS OR OTHER STURDY.

-OTHER STURDY.

-beautiful trail.

 ATHLETIC SHOES.

-You never know when

-you're going to want

-to answer the call of a
+You never know when you're going to want to answer the call of a beautiful trail.

+BATHING SUIT & FLIP-FLOPS/SANDALS.
+You

-adventure, or a pristine creek or waterfall
+don't want to miss out on taking a plunge into a natural hot spring, a rafting adventure, or a pristine creek or waterfall.

-LIGHTWEIGHT

-FLEECE OR VEST.
+LIGHTWEIGHT FLEECE OR VEST.

-Even on our hottest

-days, temps are chillier

-after sunset, especially

-at higher elevations.
+Even on our hottest days, temps are chillier after sunset, especially at higher elevations.

-BOTTLE OR HYDRATION SYSTEM (such as a CamelBak).
+REFILLABLE WATER BOTTLE OR HYDRATION SYSTEM

+(such as a CamelBak).
 Start drinking water as soon you arrive in our dry, elevated climate.
 And don't stop.

-DAY PACK This is standard gear in Colorado to carry all of the above.
+This is standard gear in Colorado to carry all of the above.

 RAIN JACKET.

 The atmospheric conditions that bring winter snow make for sudden afternoon showers in the summer, especially on our loftiest peaks.

-JEANS OR HIKING PANTS.
+JEANS OR HIKING

+PANTS.
 Relax, denim is acceptable attire nearly everywhere; but hiking pants or leggings are great for a day out exploring our wilds.